If your website isn’t ADA compliant…it should be.

 And more cases are on the way.
 The plaintiff in the Winn-Dixie case, Juan Carlos Gil, filed some seventy similar lawsuits against companies in Florida, making headlines nationally and making website accessibility and ADA compliance a hot issue.
 In fact, over 2,000 website ADA-compliant lawsuits were reported to have been filed in Federal court during 2018, up from 700 the previous year, with California, New York, and Florida leading the charge.

-Not only that, counties and cities across the state of Florida have come under legal fire by proponents for the disabled, who claim the electronic information on the public websites is not accessible to people who are deaf or blind.
+Not only that, counties and cities across the state of Florida have come under legal fire by proponents for the disabled, who claim that electronic information on public websites is not accessible to people who are deaf or blind.

 In an effort to insulate themselves from legal action, at least three Central Florida cities — Lake Mary, Longwood, and Oviedo — have temporarily removed numerous public documents from their websites.
 The municipalities plan to restore the documents on their websites once they buy and install ADA-compliant software, a costly process that could run into the thousands of dollars and take months or even years to complete.

 As a result, many medical practices have started asking themselves if they should be worried about ADA compliance and what they should do.
 Below we’ll break down what ADA website compliance could mean for your practice and the potential benefits of being proactive in doing so.

 The ADA came into force in 1990.
 The law forbids any public-serving institution from discriminating against people with disabilities.
 Where the private sector is concerned, businesses that employ fifteen or more people must ensure their premises can accommodate people with disabilities.
 Because of the proliferation of the internet and digital devices in people’s daily lives, this protection has extended to company websites as well.